dlang-community/D-YAML/doc/html/_sources/tutorials/custom_types.txt

 Specifying tag for every color value can be tedious.
 D:YAML can implicitly resolve scalar tags using regular expressions.
 This is how default types such as int are resolved.
-We will use the *Resolver* class to add implicit tag resolution for the Color data type (in its scalar form).
+We will use the `Resolver <../api/dyaml.resolver.html>`_ class to add implicit tag resolution for the Color data type (in its scalar form).

-We use the *addImplicitResolver* method of *Resolver*, passing the tag, regular expression the value must match to resolve to this tag, and a string of possible starting characters of the value.
+We use the *addImplicitResolver()* method of *Resolver*, passing the tag, regular expression the scalar must match to resolve to this tag, and a string of possible starting characters of the scalar.
 Then we pass the *Resolver* to *Loader*.

 Note that resolvers added first override ones added later.
 If no resolver matches a scalar, YAML string tag is used.
 Therefore our custom values must not